 Following the Transactions and the IPO, the Company became a holding company whose principal asset is a controlling financial interest in the Operating Company through its ownership of the Operating Company's Class A Units and 100% of the Class B Common Units ("Class B Units") (voting only) in the Operating Company.
 The Company acts as the sole managing member of the Operating Company and, as a result, indirectly operates and controls all of the Operating Company's business and affairs and its direct and indirect subsidiaries.
 As a result, the Company consolidates the financial results of the Operating Company and reports non-controlling interests related to the Class A Units of the Operating Company.
 The assets and liabilities of the Operating Company represent substantially all of the Company's consolidated assets and liabilities, with the exception of certain deferred income taxes and payables due to affiliates pursuant to the Tax Receivable Agreement, as amended and restated (the "TRA") (see Note 15, "Income Taxes," for additional information).
-As of March 31, 2022, the Company's Class A common stock in the future, the Company's economic interest in the Operating Company's members exchange their Class A Units into the Company's Class A common stock in the future, the Company's economic interest in the Operating Company will increase.
+As of June 30, 2022, the Company held approximately 23% of the economic interest in the Operating Company.
+To the extent the Operating Company's members exchange their Class A Units into the Company's Class A common stock in the future, the Company's economic interest in the Operating Company will increase.

-2.SIGNIFICANT ACCOUNTING POLICIES
+2. SIGNIFICANT ACCOUNTING POLICIES

 Basis of Presentation - The Operating Company and the Contributed Bridge GPs were historically under common control.
-Prior to the IPO, the financial statements are the consolidated financial statements of the Operating Company and the then-existing Contributed Bridge GPs.
+Prior to the IPO, the financial statements were the combined financial statements of the Operating Company and the then-existing Contributed Bridge GPs.
 Subsequent to the IPO, the financial statements are the consolidated financial statements of the Company and its subsidiaries.
 The accompanying unaudited condensed consolidated and combined financial statements are prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") for interim financial information.
-Management believes it has made all necessary adjustments (consisting of only normal recurring items) such that the condensed consolidated and combined financial statements are presented fairly and that estimates made in preparing the condensed consolidated and combined financial statements are presented for any other interim period or for the entire year.
+Management believes it has made all necessary adjustments (consisting of only normal recurring items) such that the condensed consolidated and combined financial statements are presented fairly and that estimates made in preparing the condensed consolidated and combined financial statements are reasonable and prudent.
+The operating results presented for interim periods are not necessarily indicative of the results that may be expected for any other interim period or for the entire year.
 The condensed consolidated and combined financial statements include the accounts of the Company, its wholly owned or majority-owned subsidiaries and entities in which the Company is deemed to have a direct or indirect controlling financial interest based on either a variable interest model or voting interest model.
-All intercompany balances and transactions have been eliminated in combined financial statements included in its Annual Report on Form 10-K for the fiscal year ended December 31, 2021, filed with the Securities and Exchange Commission ("SEC").
+All intercompany balances and transactions have been eliminated in consolidation.
+These unaudited condensed consolidated and combined financial statements should be read in conjunction with the Company's audited consolidated and combined financial statements included in its Annual Report on Form 10-K for the fiscal year ended December 31, 2021, filed with the Securities and Exchange Commission ("SEC").

-Reclassifications - Certain prior year amounts on the condensed consolidated balance sheet have been reclassified to conform with the presentation as of March 31, 2022.
+Reclassifications - Certain prior year amounts on the condensed consolidated balance sheet have been reclassified to conform with the presentation as of June 30, 2022.
 These prior year reclassifications included combining current and long-term asset classifications to present a non-classified balance sheet and to condense tenant improvements, furniture and equipment with other assets.
-Certain prior year amounts on the condensed consolidated and combined statement of operations related to fund administration fees were reclassified from other asset management and property income to conform with presentation as of March 31, 2022.

-These reclassifications did not affect net income or shareholders' equity as of or for the periods ended March 31, 2022 and December 31, 2021, respectively.
+These reclassifications did not affect net income or shareholders' equity as of or for the periods ended June 30, 2022 and December 31, 2021, respectively.